APD to host ceremony at renovated Lenox Square precinct June 14

-The Atlanta Police Department will host a ceremony to celebrate the completed renovations at the Lenox Square Mall precinct June 14 from 10 a.m. to 12 p.m.
+The Atlanta Police Department will host a ceremony to celebrate the completed renovations at the Lenox Square Mall precinct June 14 from 10 a.m. to noon.

 Before the official ribbon-cutting at 11 a.m., Buckhead Coalition President Sam Massell and APD Zone 2 Commander Major Shaw will speak on how the precinct has improved crime statistics in the area.
 Deputy Chief Darryl Tolleson will also speak briefly.